Skip to content

 For your convenience, we keep credit cards securely on file.
 This is used to pay for incidental charges such as copayments, coinsurances and deductible amounts.
 We always notify patients prior to placing any charges.

-Do you participate with my health insurance plan?
+Do you work with my health insurance?

 - Aetna